Donald Trump Must Have Been Told Of Hacked Clinton Emails In Advance By George Papadopoulos, Experts Say

 — Newsweek (@Newsweek) November 2, 2017

 Papadopoulos also told an Australian diplomat about the Russian hacked emails in May of 2016, according to The Washington Post.
-After the emails were leaked online in July of 2016, the Australians told U.S. authorities about the information Papodopoulos has conveyed, sparking the Trump-Russia investigation that still continues today.
+After the emails were leaked online in July of 2016, the Australians told U.S. authorities about the information Papadopoulos had conveyed, sparking the Trump-Russia investigation that still continues today.

 “Papadopolous says that Misfud told him about the email hacking but HE DID NOT TELL ANYONE ELSE ON THE CAMPAIGN.
 At the same time, Papadopolous was happy to tell lots of other random people, including the Greek Foreign Minister in May 2016,” wrote Think Progress site editor Judd Legum in a Saturday Twitter thread.

 “Papadopolous’ sentencing memo describes him as desperate to impress the Trump campaign.
-Hard to square this with the idea that he would keep this explosive information secret, while telling people outside of the campaign about it,” Legum wrote.
+Hard to square this with the idea that he would keep this explosive information secret, while telling people outside of the campaign about it,” Legum continued.

-In fact, as Legum notes, a former high-ranking Trump administration official, John K. Mashburn, testified to congress in March of this year that he had received an email from Papadopoulos, in which Papadopolous told him about the emails.
+In fact, as Legum notes, a former high-ranking Trump administration official, John K. Mashburn, testified to Congress in March of this year that he had received an email from Papadopoulos, in which Papadopolous told him about the emails.
 But that email has vanished, according to The New York Times.

 Seth Abramson, another Trump-Russia expert and author of the upcoming book Proof of Collusion, also found it implausible that Papadopoulos never told the Trump campaign about Russia’s possession of the emails.